Using the Editor

 From your dashboard, click “Open Editor” on your site card.
 This opens your

-(e.g. abc123.stelae.eu) — this is your editing URL, not your
+(e.g. stelae.eu/site/abc123def456).
+This is your editing URL,

-public site URL.
+not your public site URL.

 Themes

 You can install and use any WordPress theme.
-All visual output — HTML, CSS, JavaScript, fonts, images — is captured during export.
+All visual output (HTML, CSS, JavaScript, fonts, images) is captured during export.
 The theme’s PHP code runs only during editing and export; it’s never exposed to visitors.

 A few tips for choosing themes that work well with static export: